afiore/dotfiles/README.md

 # Andrea's dotfiles

-Some of the configuration files that live in my home directory, put under version control and shared with the world.
+Some of the configuration files that live in my home directory, put under version control.
-I use Josh Nichols' excellent [Homesick](https://github.com/technicalpickles/homesick) Gem to sync them between my office's Mac and my home's Ubuntu box.

 ## Install

-In order to reproduce this set up, you will need Git, a recent version of Ruby (I am running 1.9.3p125), as well as the Homesick gem.
-The latter can be installed by running:

-    gem install homesick

-Than you can clone this repository by running

-    homesick clone afiore/dotfiles

-Finally, the configuration files can be symlinked to the current home directory by invoking:
+All the files under the `targets` can be symlinked into the user's home directory by just running:

-    homesick symlink afiore/dotfiles
+    make

+Conversely, running `make clean` will remove all the dot files symlinks.
+Note that, in order to avoid data losses, `make clean` will not try to cleanup any folders.